kursattuncel/KGTU-Thesis-Template/README.md

 ![img.png](img.png)

-You need to fill in at least ``preamble.tex`` in order to customize.
+You need to fill in ``preamble.tex`` to enter the meta-data about your thesis.

 Your main text will be ``main.tex``.
 Please use the figures, tables, equations and algoritms as examples.